Notre-Dame de la Garde: Wars of religion

-In 1591 Charles Emmanuel, Duke of Savoy, tried to seize the Abbey of Saint Victor, a stronghouse near the port.
+In 1591 Charles Emmanuel I, Duke of Savoy, tried to seize the Abbey of Saint Victor, a stronghouse near the port.
 He charged Pierre Bon, baron de Méolhon, governor of Notre-Dame de la Garde, with seizing the abbey.
 On November 16, 1591, Méolhon did so but it was quickly retaken by Charles de Casaulx, first consul of Marseille. in 1594.
 He sent two priests, Trabuc and Cabot, to celebrate mass in the chapel.
 Trabuc wore armour under his cassock and after the ceremony killed the captain of the fort.
 Charles de Casaulx took possession of it and named his son Fabio its governor.
 After the assassination of Charles de Casaulx on February 17, 1596, by Pierre de Libertat, Fabio was driven out of the fort by his own soldiers.

 Last royal visit

 While in Marseille on November 9, 1622, Louis XIII rode in spite of the rain to Notre-Dame de la Garde.
 He was received by the governor of the fort, Antoine de Boyer, lord of Bandol.
 When the latter died on June 29, 1642, Georges de Scudéry, mainly known as a novelist, was named governor, but he did not take up his post until December 1644.

 He was accompanied there by his sister, Madeleine de Scudéry, a woman of letters who gave in her letters many descriptions of the area as well as of various festivals and ceremonies.
 "Last Friday... you could see the citadel covered from head to foot with ten or more flags, the bells of our tower swinging, and an admirable procession returning to the castle.
 The statue of Notre-Dame de la Garde holding in her left arm the naked child and in her right hand, a bouquet of flowers, was carried by eight shoeless penitents veiled like ghosts."

 Georges de Scudéry scorned the fort and preferred to live at Place de Lenche, the aristocratic quarter of the time.
 The stewardship of the fort was entrusted to a mere sergeant, named Nicolas.

 In the 1650 Caze affair, the governor of Provence, the Count of Alais, opposed the Parliament of Provence in the Fronde and wanted to put down the revolt in Marseilles.
 Since La Garde was a desirable strategic position, he bribed Nicolas and on August 1, 1650, installed there one of his men, David Caze.
 He hoped to support an attack by galleys from Toulon, a city faithful to him.
 The consuls of Marseille reacted to this threat by forcing David Caze to leave the fort.